 Expats see more interesting places, have conversations with more interesting people, try more new things, and have more new experiences.

 Many happy memories have the characteristic of becoming even more cherished and valuable to us over time.
 Every traveler has experienced returning to some location from a previous visit only to find that things have changed.
-Hotels are different, restaurants are gone, opportunities are no longer available and suddenly our old experience takes on increased value.
+Hotels are different, restaurants are gone, opportunities are no longer available, and suddenly, our old experience takes on increased value.

-Since many of these new friends come from different countries and cultures, we receive an enrichment in our perspective that isn’t as likely to happen when we make a new friend in our hometown.
+Since many of these new friends come from different countries and cultures, we receive enrichment in our perspective, which isn’t as likely to happen when we make a new friend in our hometown.

 But very few have the long-term track record of delivering returns of maximum happiness and satisfaction that carefully selected personal experiences can deliver.